 Footscray Community Arts Centre (FCAC) is an independent creative precinct in the western suburbs of Melbourne.
 It’s a place for artistic vibrancy, new work, big ideas and important conversations.
 Our programs focus on the nexus between creativity and social justice.
 We platform and prioritise the voices of artists from Indigenous, Culturally and Linguistically Diverse, disability and LGBTQIA+ communities.
 Our year-round program offers unique performances, exhibitions, collaborative art workshops and community events.

 Bridget Caldwell is a Jingili Mudburra writer and editor currently based in Narrm/Birraranga.
 She works as co-editor for Archer Magazine as well as literary journal The Lifted Brow.
 She was previously managing editor for Blak Brow, a Black Women’s Collective edition of The Lifted Brow.

-Maddee Clark is a Yugambeh writer, editor, and curator.
+Maddee Clark is a Yugambeh writer, editor, curator, and former participant in MPavilion’s First Nations Early Career Writers residency.
 They have been published by Overland, Artlink, Next Wave, and NITV and are one of Un Magazine‘s co-editors from 2018 to 2019.
 Maddee is also a Ph.D candidate at the University of Melbourne, writing on Indigenous Futurism and race, and has taught and consulted across the university’s Bachelor of Arts (Extended) program for Indigenous students